hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 m\ddot{x}(t) + d\dot{x}(t) + kx(t) = f(t)
 $$

-To take the Laplace transform of a quantity that is a function of time $$t$$ when initial condition is 0, the following transformation can be used.
+To take the Laplace transform of a quantity that is a function of time $$t$$ when the initial condition is 0, the following transformation can be used.

 $$
 x(t) \text{ becomes } X(s)